Cais/bns-support/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 1.6.4 =
+* Released January 2014
+* Added PHP Memory Limit value
+* Moved all of the Mod Rewrite code into its own method to better encapsulate

 = 1.6.3 =
 * Released January 2014
 * Extract `PHP Details` into its own method
-* Add PHP Safe Mode status
+* Added PHP Safe Mode status
-* Add PHP Allow URL fopen status
+* Added PHP Allow URL fopen status
 * Updated `readme.txt` with `tech_support` shortcode reference

 = 1.6.2 =